 Guard pulling is an excellent option for many fighters.
 This is because the tactic helped them achieve great success in the tournament.
 After all, it is repeatable several times with a high success rate.

-However, although there are jokes about guard pulling, many grapplers dislike and are hurt by guard pulling.
+However, although there are jokes about guard pulling, many grapplers dislike this game plan.

 However, a guard puller begins working on his guard system without hesitation or fear.
 After all, he or she has done so thousands of times before.